 And the people followed suit.
-The story of 1 Kings 12-17 is a dismal one telling the tragic account of Israel's willful turning from the Lord to cheap substitutes.
+The story of 1 Kings 12-17 is a dismal one telling the tragic account of Israel's willful turning from the Lord to idolatrous substitutes.

 B. There was political decay in Israel (16:29-33).
 The slippery slope of sin always leads down.
 Jeroboam was a bad king, but 35 years after his death we meet another king that made Jeroboam look like a choir boy in comparison.
-1 Kings 16:30-33 records:

-"Ahab son of Omri did more evil in the eyes of the LORD than any of those before him.
+1 Kings 16:30-33 records: "Ahab son of Omri did more evil in the eyes of the LORD than any of those before him.
 He not only considered it trivial to commit the sins of Jeroboam son of Nebat, but he also married Jezebel daughter of Ethbaal king of the Sidonians, and began to serve Baal and worship him.
 He set up an altar for Baal in the temple of Baal that he built in Samaria.
 Ahab also made an Asherah pole and did more to provoke the LORD, the God of Israel, to anger than did all the kings of Israel before him."

-You read 1 Kings and you discover great political instability in the northern kingdom.
-There's not one good king in the whole lot, and repeatedly we see power struggles and royal assassination plots.
-Yes, when a nation (especially God's chosen nation) turns from God, political decay is just a matter of time.
+You read 1 Kings and discover there was great political instability in the northern kingdom.
+You don't find one good king in the whole lot, and repeatedly you see power struggles and assassination plots.
+For when a nation (especially God's chosen nation) turns from God, political decay is just a matter of time.